-With their massive new manufacturing facility in Noida, India, Samsung Electronics seeks to surpass their competitors as the world’s largest mobile phone provider.
+With its massive new manufacturing facility in Noida, India, Samsung Electronics seeks to surpass their competitors as the world’s largest mobile phone provider.

 This new manufacturing plant will allow Samsung Electronics to make phones at a much lower cost thanks to the scale of the new project.
 With the construction of this massive new manufacturing plant, Samsung Electronics seeks to compete more effectively with competitors like China’s Xiaomi, which has become India’s largest smartphone brand.